frictionlessdata/datapackage/source/data-packages.rst

 * format: 'csv', 'xls' etc. Would be expected to be the the standard file extension for this type of resource.
-* mimetype: 'text/csv', 'application/vnd.ms-excel'as
+* mimetype: the mimetype of the resource e.g. 'text/csv', 'application/vnd.ms-excel'as
+* encoding: character encoding of the resource data file (default is assumption of utf8)
 * bytes: size of the file in bytes
-* schema: a schema for the resource - see below for more on this in the case of tabular data.
 * hash: the md5 hash for this resource
 * lastmodified: ISO 8601 string for last modified timestamp of the resource
+* schema: a schema for the resource - see below for more on this in the case of tabular data.
 * sources: as for data package metadata.
 * licenses: as for data package metadata.
 If not specified the resource inherits from the data package.

 Tabular Data
 ~~~~~~~~~~~~